MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 This article describes how to use an _existing_ QnA Maker knowledge base from your bot.

-For new bots, consider using the [question answering](bot-builder-concept-luis.md#question-answering) feature of Azure Cognitive Service for Language.
+For new bots, consider using the [question answering](bot-builder-concept-luis.md#question-answering) feature of Azure AI Language.

 [!INCLUDE [java-python-sunset-alert](../includes/java-python-sunset-alert.md)]